mozilla/mozilla-opennews/fellowships/info.md

 Up to $250 to cover the server costs associated with deploying projects such as fees for Heroku, Amazon Web Services, and domain registration.

 <h3>Travel Allowance</h3>
 All approved Fellowship trips – domestic and international – are covered.
-Additional travel required by the News Partners will be covered by them.
+Additional travel required by the Fellowship Partners will be covered by them.

 <h3>Visa Assistance</h3>
-Mozilla will work directly with News Partners to secure temporary work visas on behalf of Fellows who require them.
+Mozilla will work directly with Fellowship Partners to secure temporary work visas on behalf of Fellows who require them.

 The application process is easy and brief.
 [Apply now](/fellowships/apply.html) or [learn more about how it works](/fellowships/faq.html).